 It’s never been easier to take great photos on the fly.
 Everyone has a smartphone now, and the camera technology inside these pocketable devices has improved tremendously in the last few years.
-We share more than two billion photos every day on Facebook alone.
+We share more than 2 billion photos every day on Facebook alone.

 The ability to quickly capture and share precious memories is important.
 The smartphone is usually the camera we have on hand, so it has to perform well.
 If you’re wondering what the best camera phones are, then wonder no longer, because here are our top picks.